netpro2k/SkypeImageInline/README.md

 ## Usage

-After installing, any links containing .jpg, .jpeg, .gif, .png or cl.ly will automatically be inlined as images.
+After installing, any links to images containing .jpg, .jpeg, .gif, .png or cl.ly will automatically be inlined as images.
 You can click on the image to open in a browser.

 ## Copyright